Shammachale0102/React.js/README.md

 The useMemoHook accepts a second parameter to declare dependencies.
 The expensive function will only run when its dependencies have changed.

+## React Custom Hooks
+You can make your own Hooks!

+When you have components that can be used by multiple components, we can extract that component into a custom Hook.

+Custom Hooks start with "use".
+Example: useFetch.

+### Build a Hook
+First, let us make an example without a custom Hook.

+In the following code, we are fetching data from a URL and displaying it.

+We will use the JSONPlaceholder service to fetch some fake data.

+To learn more about fetching data, check out the JavaScript Fetch API section.

+### Example Explained
+We have created a new file called useFetch.js containing a function called useFetch which contains all of the logic needed to fetch our data.

+We removed the hard-coded URL and replaced it with a url variable that can be passed to the custom Hook.

+Lastly, we are returning our data from our Hook.

+In main.jsx, we are importing our useFetch Hook and utilizing it like any other Hook.
+This is where we pass in the URL to fetch data from.